OliveiED/OliveiED/README.md

 - 👨‍💻 **All my projects are available at:** [My repositories](https://github.com/OliveiED?tab=repositories)

-- 📨Send me a message so we can talk and if there's anything I can help with I'll be happy:
+- 📨 **Send me a message so we can talk and if there's anything I can help with I'll be happy:**
 - **Email:**  [Evandro Duarte](mailto:evandro.dua.oliveira@gmail.com/)
 - **Linkedin:** [Evandro Duarte](https://www.linkedin.com/in/evandro-duarte-oliveira/)